NeddM/gitemoji/README.md

 # gitemoji

-This plugin allow you to easily add an emoji to your commit coment.
+This Neovim plugin allow you to easily add an emoji to your commit coment.

 ## Install